-Upon approval of the New Compensation Policy in accordance with the provisions of the Companies Law as set forth above, the New Compensation Policy will be in effect for a three-year period or as otherwise may be mandated from time to time by the Companies Law.
+In accordance with the provisions of the Companies Law as set forth above, the Compensation Policy will be in effect for a three-year period or as otherwise may be mandated from time to time by the Companies Law.

 The Companies Law requires that we obtain the approval of the Compensation Committee and the Board as a whole for each Employment Terms arrangement with an Office Holder.
-In addition, the Companies Law requires that we also obtain the approval of our shareholders for any Employment Terms arrangement with our CEO, a director, any other Office Holder where the Employment Terms are not consistent with an approved compensation policy or any Office Holder that is considered a controlling shareholder or such Office Holder's "Relative".
-(For the definition of Relative see Item 10 - Additional Information - Approval of Certain Transaction - Approval of Employment Terms of Office Holders.).
+In addition, the Companies Law requires that we also obtain the approval of our shareholders for any Employment Terms arrangement with our CEO, a director or any other Office Holder where the Employment Terms are not consistent with our Compensation Policy or with respect to Employment Terms arrangements with any Office Holder that is considered a controlling shareholder or such Office Holder's "Relative".
+(For the definition of Relative see Item 10.
+Additional Information - Approval of Certain Transactions - Approval of Employment Terms of Office Holders).
 Except with respect to Employment Terms of a director, such shareholder approval requires a Special Uninterested Majority.

 Under certain circumstances described in the Companies Law, if the Employment Terms of an Office Holder who is not a director or a controlling shareholder, that requires shareholder approval as described above, are not approved by the shareholders by the required Special Uninterested Majority, and provided that the company is not a "Public Pyramid Held Company" as defined in the Companies Law, the compensation committee and the board of directors may nonetheless approve such Employment Terms provided that the compensation committee and the board of directors, following further discussion of the matter and for specified reasons, determine that the approval of such Employment Terms is in the best interests of the company.
-(For further information see Item 10 - Additional Information - Approval of Certain Transaction - Approval of Employment Terms of Office Holders).
+(For further information see Item 10.
+Additional Information - Approval of Certain Transactions - Approval of Employment Terms of Office Holders).